powersync-ja/powersync.dart/demos/supabase-todolist/README.md

 # Configure the app

-Edit [lib/app_config.dart](./lib/app_config.dart), using the credentials of your new Supabase and PowerSync projects.
+Insert the credentials of your new Supabase and PowerSync projects into `lib/app_config.dart`